Help with funeral costs

 Charities that help with funeral costs

-Depending on how the deceased passed away, there are several charities who may be able to offer financial help with funeral costs.
+Depending on how the deceased passed away, there are several charities who may be able to offer financial help with funeral expenses.

 Friends of the Elderly can aid in getting help with funeral costs for elderly people who have no family and little savings.
-Children’s charities such as The Child Funeral Charity can help with funeral costs for a child.
+Children’s charities such as The Child Funeral Charity, React and Children are Butterflies can help with funeral costs for a child.

 Whether you're receiving help towards funeral costs or funding it yourself, you’ll most likely be looking for a low cost funeral that’s local to you and promises to take care of your loved one to the highest standard.

 At Simplicity Cremations, we offer a range of affordable, dignified funerals:

 Unattended Funeral from £995

 This is a simple and respectful funeral, conducted without any mourners' present.

 If you’d prefer to witness the committal, this funeral offers a small group of people (up to 12) a short time in the chapel.